Unlock-MCP/local-research-server/README.md

 # Local Research MCP Server

-A free, private research assistant for Claude Desktop that searches the web and scrapes content using DuckDuckGo and Python.
-This MCP server gives Claude the ability to access real-time information while keeping all processing local for complete privacy.
+A free, private research assistant for AI development environments that searches the web and scrapes content using DuckDuckGo and Python.
+This MCP server gives AI assistants the ability to access real-time information while keeping all processing local for complete privacy.

+Compatible with:
+- **Claude Desktop** - Anthropic's official desktop app
+- **Claude Code** - Anthropic's CLI tool for developers
+- **Gemini CLI** - Gemini's CLI tool
+- **Cline** - VS Code extension for AI-powered coding
+- **Any MCP-compatible client**

 ## Features